lemonmade/sewing-kit/packages/plugin-css/README.md

 ### `updatePostcssEnvPreset()`

 This function can be used to update the default PostCSS plugin included for processing CSS, `@sewing-kit/plugin-css/postcss-preset`.
-It will also update the options for `postcss-preset-env`, if it is used directly.
-These options are documented on the [`postcss-preset-env` README](https://github.com/csstools/postcss-preset-env#options).
+The options for this PostCSS are currently the same as [`postcss-preset-env`](https://github.com/csstools/postcss-preset-env#options), and are documented on in that project’s README.

 ```ts
 import {createProjectDevPlugin} from '@sewing-kit/config';